omairaslam/Clipboard-Monitor/clipboard_monitor/docs/readme.md

 - **Content Preview**: Click any item to see full content in preview pane
 - **Copy to Clipboard**: Double-click or use button to copy items back to clipboard
 - **Delete Items**: Remove unwanted items from history
+- **Clear History**: Clear all clipboard history with confirmation dialog
 - **Keyboard Shortcuts**: Navigate and interact using keyboard
 - **Window Management**: Always appears on top with proper focus handling